 - red to red

 - brown to brown

-- white (in some cases yellow) from the generator to yellow of the ignition coil
+- white from the generator to yellow of the ignition coil

 Should you need (or want) to get the terminals out of the plug housing again, enter a paper clip from front next to the terminals and push the little barb aside.
 Than pull the wire out.